New Foundations Ministries

 Jesus did all His miracles after the anointing fell.
 It was only after He took on the seed of Abraham that He became the son of Abraham.

 Today when most hear the name of Christ they think of Jesus.
 We need to raise our thinking and our vision, and begin to understand the full meaning and application of the word Christ.
 As we view the word Christ without the limitations of the carnal mind, a whole new aspect of the Bible opens to us.
 As we rightly divide the Word of truth, we come to the knowledge that there are three applications of the use of Christ in the Bible:

-the name of Jesus as being the Christ
+1. As associated with the name of Jesus as being the Christ

 2. As the Anointing, the Christ

 3. As God's people being the anointed ones, the Christs

 Most draw back from applying Christ to their name, even though they claim to have the anointing of the Holy Spirit in their lives.
 We know by the Scriptures the head of the church is Christ.
 We who are part of His true church are called the body of Christ.
 How, then, can our head be Christ, and we being part of the body of Christ, not be called Christ?

 It is difficult to recognize ourselves as being the Christ in the earth today.
 We are not claiming to be Deity when we use the word Christ.
 What we are saying is that we are the anointed of God.
 We need to recognize ourselves as the anointed ones (the Christs).
 As Jesus was the anointed (Christ) of the Father, we are the anointed (Christs) of the Son.
 When we receive the anointing, we can truly claim Abraham as our father.

 Abraham was the Father of Faith.
 It is impossible to have faith without the anointing.
 The fruits of the Spirit (the anointing) are love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance.
 Faith is a fruit of the anointing.
 The writer of Hebrews proclaimed: